 Bible reading can be the main part of a new service if there are few people with the gift of teaching.
 People who are used to being preached to in church may find some difficulty in going to church without a sermon, but this usually wears off after a few weeks.

 If the topic is published beforehand, brethren can read the scriptures ahead of time and will usually be ready with questions and comments.
 Some groups have people stand to read, others remain seated.
 Some use a microphone while others do not.
 Some have only adults read, others see it as an important activity for children to participate in.
 Most importantly, the scriptures need to be read so that they can be heard.
 Some allow questions and comments after a few verses, while others wait until an entire chapter or section is completed.

 No matter what format is used for Bible study, the congregation will learn truth because they are reading God's words.
 Certainly, there will be some incorrect comments made, but this is a chance for the experienced person to correct errors, and a chance for everyone to exercise discernment.

 There is no need to have everyone read from the same translation.
 It is an advantage for people to read silently along from different translations.
 That way, it is easy to notice and discuss places where Bible translations are significantly different.

 Spreading the Word

 Most people are used to extensive, one-way preaching in services (usually called a sermon).
 If groups do not have someone to give a sermon, they may play a pre-recorded message.
-With the advent of the Internet, the option also exists to listen to messages LIVE over the Web from church groups that provide such services.
+With the advent of the Internet, the option also exists to listen to messages live over the Internet from church groups that provide such services.
 Such presentations of God's word, however, do not allow for the questions and answers so frequently found in the Bible.

 A speaker can sound like he knows so much and cause many new believers to trust in his words - until someone asks good biblical questions about his teaching - questions that he may not be able to answer.
 Christ and the Apostles were able to answer the hardest of questions that were asked of them.
 That is the sign of a good teacher.